-The eye is a mechanism for receiving light and transforming it into electrical energy.
-Light is reflected from objects in the world and their image is focused upside down on the back of the eye.
+- Vision begins with light.
+The eye is a mechanism for receiving light and transforming it into electrical energy. - Light is reflected from objects in the world and their image is focussed upside down on the back of the eye.
 The receptors in the eye transform it into electrical signals which are passed to the brain.

-The eye has a number of important components (Figure 1.1).
-The cornea and lens at the front of the eye focus the light into a sharp image on the back of the eye, the retina.
-The retina is light sensitive and contains two types of photoreceptor: rods and cones.

-Rods are highly sensitive to light and therefore allow us to see under a low level of illumination.
-However, they are unable to resolve fine detail and are subject to light saturation.
-This is the reason for the temporary blindness we get when moving from a darkened room into sunlight: the rods have been active and are saturated by the sudden light.
-The cones do not operate either they are suppressed by the rods.
+- The eye has a number of important components (see Figure 1.1) which we willlook at in more detail. - The cornea and lens at the front of the eye focus the light into a sharp image on the back of the eye, the retina.
+The retina is light sensitive and contains two types of photoreceptor: rods and cones. - Rods are highly sensitive to light and therefore allow us to see under a low level of illumination.
+However, they are unable to resolve fine detail and are subject to light saturation. - This is the reason for the temporary blindness we get when moving from darkened room into sunlight: the rods have been active and are saturated by the sudden light. - The cones do not operate either as they are suppressed by the rods.
 We are therefore temporarily unable to see at all.
-There are approximately 120 million rods per eye which are mainly situated towards the edges of the retina.
-Rods therefore dominate peripheral vision.